New Paragraph

 He is survived by his loving wife of 37 years, Sylvia, and his sisters, Heather Hrivnak and Nicki Pierson; and Duffy, a rescued Nova Scotia Duck Tolling Retriever mix from Tortola, British Virgin Islands.
 CAPT Pierson was predeceased in death by his parents, William and Judith Pierson.

-A Celebration of Life will be held at NewSpring Church (12200 E 21st Street N, Wichita, KS 67206) on Thursday, 29 August at 1400 (local), with a reception to follow at Textron Aviation Activity Center (TAAC) (9710 E Central Avenue, Wichita, KS 67206).
+A Celebration of Life was held at NewSpring Church (12200 E 21st Street N, Wichita, KS 67206) on Thursday, 29 August.

 Passing of CAPT Phil Voss (ret)